Planning is everything

 Yes, it's 26.2 miles (or 42.16km), but what do you know about the route?
 Where are the hill sections and how many are there?
 Where are the drinks stations, or where do you think you might you need to position a friend along the course to supply you with energy drinks?
 Ideally, you'd want to have run part of the route or driven it beforehand, but this is not always possible, in which case finding out as much as you can from other sources will be invaluable.

 Tapering for your marathon

 Failure to taper properly is responsible for many a poor marathon performance.
 Tapering is the opportunity for you to scale back your training in the final few weeks to allow your body to recover for the race.
 Tapering doesn't mean doing no training at all, but means following a carefully structured taper program that allows your body to recover well.
-A well executed taper can give you between a 5% and 10% improvement overall, so follow the tapering guidlelines in your plan.
+A well executed taper can give you between a 5 per cent and 10 per cent improvement overall, so follow the tapering guidelines in your plan.